dmsc/fastbasic/manual.md

 Note that the bracket operator creates a new string and copies the characters from the original string to the new one.
-As the buffer used for the new string is always the same, you can't compare two values without first assigning them to a new variable.
+As the same buffer is always used for the new string, you can't compare two values without first assigning one of them to a new string variable.

 This will print "ERROR":

-    A$="Dont Work"
+    A$="Don't Work"
     IF A$[2,2] = A$[3,3] THEN ?
 "ERROR"

-But this will work:
+while this will print "GOOD"

     A$="Long string"
     B$=A$[2,2]
-    IF B$ = A$[3,3] THEN ?
-"ERROR"
+    IF B$ <> A$[3,3] THEN ?
+"GOOD"

 String Variables
 ---------------

-String variables are named the same as numeric variables but must end with a
-`$` symbol.
-Valid variable names are
+The naming convention for string variables is the same as for numeric variables, but must end with a `$` symbol.
+Examples of valid string variable names are `Text$`, `NAME1$`.
-`Text$`, `NAME1$`.

-String variables always use 256 bytes, the first byte stores the string length and the following bytes store up to 255 characters.
+String variables always use 256 bytes, the first byte storing the string length and the following bytes storing up to
+255 ATASCII characters.

 There are two types of string
 assignments: